 A cystocele or “fallen bladder” occurs when the wall between a woman’s bladder and her vagina weakens, allowing the bladder to droop into the vagina.

-Signs and symptoms associated with a cystocele include urine leakage and incomplete emptying of the bladder (urinary retention).
+Signs and symptoms associated with a cystocele include urine leakage and incomplete bladder emptying (urinary retention).
 In addition, in some cases, the cystocele can cause stretching of the opening of the urethra, leading to urine leakage during coughing, sneezing, laughing, or movements that pressure the bladder.

 Endometriosis is an often painful disorder in which tissue similar to the tissue that usually lines the inside of your uterus, the endometrium, grows outside your uterus.

-Endometriosis most commonly affects the ovaries, fallopian tubes, and the tissue lining the pelvis.
+Endometriosis most commonly involves your ovaries, fallopian tubes, and the tissue lining your pelvis.
 Rarely, endometrial-like tissue may be found beyond the area where pelvic organs are located.

 Premenstrual syndrome, or PMS, is a group of unpleasant symptoms linked to a woman’s menstrual cycle.
 It typically occurs one to two weeks before the menstrual period begins.
-PMS symptoms include physical and emotional symptoms and vary widely among women.
-They range in severity from mild to debilitating.
+PMS symptoms vary widely among women and range in severity from mild to debilitating.
+They includes typically physical and emotional symptoms.

 Some of the most common symptoms of PMS include mood changes, tiredness, anxiety, bloating, or abdominal fullness.